How would you define content marketing in the year 2019? Here’s an overview from Marketing 360®.

 Create a Theme

-With today’s multichannel content marketing, you can’t just run an advertisement to save 20%.
-You need a story to tell.
+With today’s multichannel content marketing, you can’t just run direct-response ads.
+You must tell your story.

 Take your value proposition and think about how you can exemplify it through anecdotes and real-life examples.
 Personalize your story, particularly on social media.

 Also, consider how you can provide useful information.
 One of the most effective types of business content marketing is finding an informational niche.
 When your prospective customers have informational gaps you can fill, it gives you the chance to educate them and build trust.
 This type of content is also useful for nurturing leads through your sales funnel.